Learning to Sample: Reinforcement Learning-Guided Sampling for Autonomous Vehicle Motion Planning: Methodology

 \subsection{Reinforcement Learning Agent}

-The RL agent operates on the WM states $s_t$ and outputs high-level goal specifications $g(\tau)$.
-In contrast to low-level control or high-level maneuver selection, our design assigns the RL agent an intermediate role of guiding trajectory end conditions.
-This balances flexibility and safety, since RL shapes the explored action space while trajectory generation and evaluation remain analytical.
+The RL agent operates on the WM states $s_t$ and outputs high-level goal specifications $g(\tau)$ as actions.
 Formally, the interaction between the RL agent and the environment is modeled as a Markov decision process (MDP) with model state $s_t$, action $g(\tau)$, transition dynamics given by the WM, and scalar reward $r_t$.
 The output RL policy is denoted as:

 with parameters $\theta$ optimized to maximize expected return.
 Training follows the Dreamer paradigm~\cite{Hafner2025}, in which actor and critic are updated solely on imagined trajectories generated from the latent dynamics.
-The critic predicts a distribution over discounted returns for each model state, while the actor tries to maximize the cumulative reward for all model states by choosing the optimal action $g(\tau)$.
-The action space of the agent is defined in the curvilinear frame.
-Instead of producing full trajectories, the agent selects terminal conditions for the lateral displacement $d$ and the longitudinal end velocity $\dot s$.
-Additional parameters complete the goal specification but are not learned: the time horizon is fixed at $\tau = 1.5\,$s, and the terminal lateral velocity $\dot d$ is set to zero, ensuring parallel alignment with the reference path $\Gamma$ at the end of each generated trajectory.
-Table~\ref{tab:actions} summarizes the domains of all components of $g(\tau)$.
+The critic predicts a distribution over discounted returns for each model state, while the actor tries to maximize the cumulative reward for all model states by choosing the optimal $g(\tau)$.
+The agent's action space is defined in the curvilinear frame $(s,d)$ around $\Gamma$.
+Instead of producing full trajectories, the agent selects terminal goal specifications $g(\tau)$ consisting of a lateral displacement $d$, a longitudinal terminal velocity $\dot s$, and a time horizon $\tau$.
+The time horizon $\tau$ specifies when the terminal state $(d, \dot s)$ should be reached and thereby controls the aggressiveness of the maneuver.
+The only fixed parameter in $g(\tau)$ is the terminal lateral velocity $\dot d$, which is set to zero to ensure parallel alignment with the reference path $\Gamma$ at the end of each generated trajectory. \autoref{tab:actions} summarizes the domains of all components of $g(\tau)$.

-A higher-level planning layer specifies the reference path $\Gamma$ that the ego vehicle should follow without colliding with any other road participant or harming the road boundary constraints.
-To guide policy learning, the agent is rewarded for staying close to the reference path.
-Since the simulation ends when the chosen goal leads to a collision or boundary violation, the reward is maximized by successfully evading the obstacle and rejoining the reference path beyond it.
-Following the reference path is rewarded by:

-where $d_t \in [-1, 1]$ is the normalized lateral deviation from the reference path and $p_t \in [0,\infty)$ the normalized progress towards the goal area.
-The goal progress $p_t$ is $0$ at the start position and increases to $1$ the closer the ego vehicle reaches the goal area.
-The sign term $\mathbf{sgn}(\cdot)$ flips the reward once the agent has passed the goal area, thereby penalizing circumventing or overshooting the goal area:

-Overall, this architecture allows the RL agent to bias the sampling distribution of terminal states toward regions likely to yield feasible and context-appropriate plans, while retaining analytic guarantees in trajectory generation and evaluation.
-This hybrid division of roles avoids the instability and safety concerns of end-to-end control and enables generalization across diverse driving scenarios.